noah-nuebling/mac-mouse-fix-website/public/licenseinfo/README.md

 When editing config.json:
 - Use https://jsonlint.com/ -> Make sure you're not mispelling anything or forgetting any commas, otherwise MMF will fall back to hardcoded values.
   - !
 Don't add a comma after the last element in an object
-- When you change `price` also change the price on Gumroad/Paddle/...
+- When you change `price` also change the price on **Gumroad/Paddle/...**
+- When you update `price` or `trialDays` then also update **GitHub** release notes which contain them.
+Don't forget to re-generate the in-app update notes which are generated from the gh release notes.

 Countries:
 - Countries are specified by BCP 47 Region Identifiers.
 For example "IN" for India.
 Also see ([BCP 47 Search](https://www.techonthenet.com/js/language_tags.php) and [OSX Language ID Documentation](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html))